oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/pipes/README.md

 the concepts discussed here apply to other kinds of pipes as well.

 The `read` and `write` operations have two variants:
-* Blocking variant: Blocking operations may not return immediately, but are always successful.
+* Blocking variant: Blocking operations may not return immediately but are always successful.
 * Non-blocking variant: Non-blocking operations take an extra boolean parameter that is set to `true` if the operation happened successfully.